Stop the HSR Capitol Day on March 19th!

 We realize social media is not always the most effective way to get urgent information and calls to action out.
 During the last legislative session, we efficiently used email campaigns to urge supporters in contacting legislators about their concerns and support.
 Please consider joining our mailing list.

 Your donations are critical to our efforts.
-While our core team consists of unpaid volunteers, we must hire lobbyists, attorneys, and other experts to compete with the opposition’s $10 Billion budget.
+While our core team consists of unpaid volunteers, we must hire lobbyists, attorneys, and other experts to compete with the opposition’s $20 Billion project.
 We are also affected landowners and are committed to winning this battle by leveraging every possible strategy available.

 Recent news on Off The Rails Blog